umar15640-rgb/product-management/docs/EXTERNAL_API_POSTMAN_TESTING.md

 **Required Fields**:
 - `product_serial_number` (string): Serial number of the product
 - `customer_name` (string): Customer's full name
+- At least one of: `customer_phone` or `customer_email`

+**Optional Fields**:
 - `customer_phone` (string): Customer's phone number (with country code)

-**Optional Fields**:
 - `customer_email` (string): Customer's email address
 - `customer_address` (string): Customer's address

 **Behavior**:
-- If customer with this phone number doesn't exist in the store, a new customer is created automatically
+- If customer with this phone number or email doesn't exist in the store, a new customer is created automatically
 - If customer exists, their information is updated with provided data
 - If warranty already exists for this customer-product combination, returns 400 error
 - If warranty doesn't exist for this customer-product combination, warranty is created